katanpink/gameApp/readme.md

 ### Dependencies

-*Node.Js
+* Node.Js
-*Express.Js
+* Express.Js
-*Body-Parser
+* Body-Parser

 ### Installing

-*Copy the Repository onto your machine.
+* Copy the Repository onto your machine.
-*Install the dependicies using NPM.
+* Install the dependicies using NPM.

 ### Executing program

-*In the console, got to the projects directory and type:
+* In the console, got to the projects directory and type:
 ```
 node app.js
 ```
-*To exicute
+* To execute
 ## Help

 Any advise for common problems or issues.